andriiluk/edp-helm/README.md

-# Helm Chart for Postgresql Operator Installation
+# Helm Chart for TimescaleDB Operator Installation

 This helm chart installs the operator for Postgresql and creates a timescaleDB cluster.